-1 Polymorphisms in enzymes involved in methanol metabolism may affect the sensitivity 2 of some individuals to methanol.
-For example, as discussed in Section 3, data summarized in 3 reviews by Agarwal (2001), Burnell et al. (1989), Bosron and Li (1986), and Pietruszko (1980) 4 discuss genetic polymorphisms for ADH.
-Class I ADH, the primary ADH in human liver, is a 5 dimer composed of randomly associated polypeptide units encoded by three genetic loci 6 (ADH1A, ADH1B, and ADH1C).
-Polymorphisms are observed at the ADH1B (ADH1B2, 7 ADH1B3) and ADH1C (ADH1C2) loci.
+Polymorphisms in enzymes involved in methanol metabolism may affect the sensitivity 1 of some individuals to methanol.
+For example, as discussed in Section 3, data summarized in 2 3 reviews by Agarwal (2001), Burnell et al. (1989), Bosron and Li (1986), and Pietruszko (1980) discuss genetic polymorphisms for ADH.
+Class I ADH, the primary ADH in human liver, is a 4 dimer composed of randomly associated polypeptide units encoded by three genetic loci 5 (ADH1A, ADH1B, and ADH1C).
+Polymorphisms are observed at the ADH1B (ADH1B2, 6 7 ADH1B3) and ADH1C (ADH1C2) loci.
 The ADH1B2 phenotype is estimated to occur in 8 ~15% of Caucasians of European descent, 85% of Asians, and less that 5% of African 9 Americans.
-Fifteen percent of African Americans have the ADH1B3 phenotype, while it is 10 found in less than 5% of Caucasian Europeans and Asians.
-The only reported polymorphisms in 11 ADH3 occur in the promoter region, one of which reduces the transcriptional activity in vitro 12 nearly twofold (Hedberg et al., 2001).
-While polymorphisms in ADH3 are described in more 13 than one report (Cichoz-Lach et al., 2007; Hedberg et al., 2001), the functional consequence(s) 14 for these polymorphisms remains unclear.
+ADH1C1 is also highly prevalent in Asians, but has only been examined in a few studies of Chinese and Korean samples (Eng et al., 2007).
+Fifteen percent of African Americans 10 have the ADH1B3 phenotype, while it is found in less than 5% of Caucasian Europeans and 11 12 Asians.
+The only reported polymorphisms in ADH3 occur in the promoter region, one of which reduces the transcriptional activity in vitro nearly twofold (Hedberg et al., 2001).
+While 13 polymorphisms in ADH3 are described in more than one report (Cichoz-Lach et al., 2007; 14 15 Hedberg et al., 2001), the functional consequence(s) for these polymorphisms remains unclear.
+Although racial and ethnical differences in the frequency of the occurrence of ADH 16 17 alleles in different populations have been reported, ADH enzyme kinetics (V{max} and K_m) have not 18 been reported for methanol.
+There is an abundance of information pertaining to the kinetic characteristics of the ADH dimers to metabolize ethanol in vitro.
+Methanol blood concentrations 19 of 2.62 ± 1.33 mg/L (Table 3-1) in 18 Korean males (Woo et al., 2005) were considerably higher 20 than the sample U.S. background distribution estimated of 1.36 mg/L and 0.77 mg/L estimated in 21 22 Section 5.3.6.
+However, the functional and biological significance is not well understood due to the lack of data documenting metabolism and disposition of methanol or ethanol in individuals of known genotype.
+Thus, while potentially significant, the contribution of ethnic and genetic

-5.DOSE-RESPONSE ASSESSMENTS AND CHARACTERIZATION
+5. DOSE-RESPONSE ASSESSMENTS

 5.1.
-Inhalation Reference Concentration (RfC)48
+Inhalation Reference Concentration (RfC)47